-The John Jay College faculty developed detailed procedures to ensure complete confidentiality of the survey responders, which are discussed in chapter 1.2.
+The John Jay College faculty developed detailed procedures to ensure complete confidentiality of the survey responders, which are discussed in chapter 1.2 (see also Appendices A.1.1.6 - 7).
 The faculty worked with the USCCB to maximize compliance with the survey by actively responding to questions and developing procedures to ensure that state-level confidentiality laws were not violated by any institution participating in the study.
 Surveys were returned by 195 of the 202 dioceses and eparchies, which constitutes a 97% compliance rate.
 Surveys were returned by approximately 60% of religious communities representing 80% of the religious priests in the United States.

 The remainder of this report will describe in detail the findings of the study.
 The next sections of Part One explain in detail the methodology used in this study, the limitations of the study design, and the terminology used.
 Part Two presents an overview of the findings about the overall number and distribution of allegations.
 Part Three focuses on the characteristics of the accused priests themselves and Part Four provides details about and circumstances of the allegations.

 Parts Five and Six discuss the reporting of these allegations and the actions taken by the dioceses and religious communities.
-Each Part begins by introducing research context for understanding the data, a summary of the findings, and subchapters that give detailed tables of the data.
+Each Part begins by introducing the research context for the understanding the data and continues with a summary of the findings and subchapters that give detailed tables of data.
 Appendices to each Part contain additional statistical information.

-In presenting these findings in as clear, objective, and comprehensive manner as possible, it is the hope of the study team that an accounting of the scope of the problem over the last 52 years will ground future research and reform efforts.
+In presenting these findings in as clear, objective, and comprehensive manner as possible, it is the hope of the study team that an accounting of the scope of the problem over the last 50 years will ground future research and reform efforts.